 The point is to get that degree as quickly as possible to save money and your sanity.

 Hence, to secure most job positions you need to be the best out of the pool of candidates in all evaluated categories including how long it took to complete the degree.

-Know Your Classes Schedule
+How To Graduate From College On Time #1: Know Your Classes Schedule

 This might sound simple like no big deal, but taking the wrong classes can delay your graduation unless you decide to take extra classes during the following semesters to catch up.

 The Thing About Taking Extra Classes

-Therefore, unless you have the time and you are prepared or you are exceptional with time management, playing catch up can do you more harm than good.
+Therefore, unless you have the time, and you are prepared, or you are exceptional with time management, playing catch-up can do you more harm than good.

 Don’t depend solely on your advisers to tell you about the classes you need to complete for your degree.

-Make it a priority to find out which semesters each class is offered and the prerequisite for each class before each school year begins.
+Start by making it a priority to find out which semesters each class is offered and the prerequisite for each class before each school year begins.

 How To Graduate From College On Time #3: Be Responsible For Your Education